postgres-ai/docs/docs/database-lab/masking.md

 ![Post-masking / Option 2a.
 Database Lab Engine on production](/assets/masking-2a-production.png)

 #### Pros
-- Very secure: PII is stored only on the production environment (the Database Lab server also has it, but it also resides in the production environment).
+- Very secure: PII is stored only on the production environment (the Database Lab server also has it, but it also resides in the production environment)
-- Physical data layout is identical to production, best conditions for SQL troubleshooting, and optimization.
+- Physical data layout is identical to production, best conditions for SQL troubleshooting, and optimization
-- Data anonymization is not affecting production servers.
+- Data anonymization is not affecting production servers

 #### Cons
-- High requirements for security administration.
+- High requirements for security administration
-- More difficult to configure and maintain access (developers need to deal with the production environment; automation scripts need to reach the Database Lab Engine, which may cause complications).
+- More difficult to configure and maintain access (developers need to deal with the production environment; automation scripts need to reach the Database Lab Engine, which may cause complications)

 ### Post-masking, option 2b: Database Lab Engine in Test/Dev/Staging
 Database Lab Engine is deployed only on test/dev/staging infrastructure, and it physically stores PII.
 Developers work with masked data.